 2)…but remember you don’t need to automate an entire operation to enjoy the benefits

-A common scenario is partial automation targeted at specific goals – a single zone, a particular aisle, a group of work cells, etc. You can add pick-to-light in specific areas to increase productivity for your most critical, high-volume product picks or work zones.
+A common scenario is a partial automation targeted at specific goals – a single zone, a particular aisle, a group of work cells, etc. You can add pick-to-light in specific areas to increase productivity for your most critical, high-volume product picks or work zones.

 “A mix of technologies can be used to address the order and SKU characteristics,” Broadfoot said.
 “Sometimes a fast mover area with pick to light is used with the order passing to another area and an RF technology is used to finish items to be picked.”

-By taking advantage of using multiple technologies we eliminate the use of a paper pick and improve the real-time information available to track orders in process.
+By taking advantage of using multiple technologies we eliminate the use of a paper pick and improve the real-time information available to track orders in the process.

 The ability to evolve and adapt to new configurations or changing business should be top-of-mind for any order fulfillment upgrades you consider.

-“If you have an existing WMS, WCS, or enterprise level system” Broadfoot said, “A pick to light system can be integrated to take advantage of current investments in automation and fill further GAPS that can hinder optimal productivity”
+“If you have an existing WMS, WCS, or enterprise-level system” Broadfoot said, “A pick to light system can be integrated to take advantage of current investments in automation and fill further GAPS that can hinder optimal productivity”

 4) Use light-directed picking to overcome challenges of a multilingual workforce and reduce learning curves for new or temporary workers

 One of the best reasons to use pick-to-light is that the system is inherently simple, easy to learn and multilingual.
-Training people to use it is easier than it is to train a fast food employee.
+Training people to use it is easier than it is to train a fast-food employee.
 This makes the learning curve slight and return-on-investment quick.

-“Today’s fast food technologies simplify each presentation process, making it easier for employees to learn it and excel at performing it,” Broadfoot added.
+“Today’s fast-food technologies simplify each presentation process, making it easier for employees to learn it and excel at performing it,” Broadfoot added.
 Good automation should always reduce the training curve, allow employees to perform quickly, and in a variety of roles in an operation.
 Pick to light lets your order picking workforce adapt quickly to new or shifting roles.

 Pick to light is also great for today’s multilingual labor force.
-You don’t have to worry about language skills, which is a concern with voice directed or paper systems.
+You don’t have to worry about language skills, which is a concern with voice-directed or paper systems.

 Also, when you have training or workforce turnaround problems, or use lots of temporary workers for spikes or to enhance your workforce, light picking is ideal due to its simplicity and ease of use for workers in a variety of picking situations.